cross-solution/YawikDocs/source/installation.rst

 ^^^^^^^^^

 you can enable the debugging Mode by setting the environment variable ``APPLICATION_ENV=development``.
-This will enable increase the debug level, enable error messages on the screen.
+This will increase the debug level, enable error messages on the screen and disables sending of mails to the recipients, stored in the database.
+You can overwrite the the all recipients (To, CC, Bcc) by setting ``mail.develop.override_recipient=<your mail address>``